kthejoker/HadoopTweetAnalyser/README.md

 1. Sign up for Microsoft Azure and provision a storage account and HDInsight Cluster.
 2. Sign up for a Twitter developer API access key to be able to access and capture streaming tweets.
-3. Configure and execute our Node.JS webserver to identify interesting users by keywords in their tweets, then capture those users' tweets to perform a crude basket analysis on our original keywords.
+3. Configure and execute our Node.JS webserver to capture tweets for analysis.
 4. Using Azure Powershell, push our tweets and a custom keyword dictionary to Azure Blob Storage.
 5. Submit Hive jobs both through Powershell and using the HDInsight .NET SDK.
 6. Analyze the results of our data crunching in Excel via Power Query.